CDLUC3/mrt-integ-tests/README.md

 _This must be run from an environment with SSM enabled._

 Run tests ingesting a single file (this is the default test).

+_If the ingest queue has been paused, run the tests without ingesting files._
 ```
 docker-compose run --rm -e INTEG_TEST_ENV=production mrt-integ-tests
 ```